2012 Acura ZDX Interior

 - "Acura calls their center dashboard stack the Monolith, and although its dark-polished look doesn't quite gel with the sumptuousness of the concave ribbon of hand-stitched leather stretching across the dashboard, the central multifunction knob intuitively navigates through menu functions." -- Popular Mechanics

 The 2012 Acura ZDX has 27.5 cubic feet of space with the second row in use.
 Folding the second row down more than doubles that space, expanding it to 57.3 cubic feet.
-Both of these number are very low compared with most SUVs and crossovers, but that’s because the ZDX isn’t quite as big as many other SUVs in its class.
+Both of these number are very low compared with those of most SUVs and crossovers, but that’s because the ZDX isn’t quite as big as many other SUVs in its class.
 However, it’s close to the similar-sized BMW X6 and Infiniti FX.

 - "Small-items storage is decent and comprised of a fairly shallow glovebox; a deep, two-tiered center console; and several small cubbies.
 The rear seat backs fold completely flat.
 The cargo area is surprisingly shallow and suffers from high liftover.
 Hidden side-panel and under-floor storage spaces compensate somewhat.” -- Consumer Guide